Cat Canyon Oil Field: Production and operations

 As of the beginning of 2010, there were 243 active oil wells on the field, with another 727 shut in.
 The West Area had the most active wells, with 99, followed by the Sisquoc Area with 64 and the Gato Ridge Area with 43.
 The East Area had the highest proportion of shut in wells to active, with 269 and 20 respectively.
-This area was formerly produced by Aera Energy, LLC.
+This area was formerly produced by Aera Energy.
 Throughout the field the average water cut – the percentage of liquid drawn from wells which is water – was 92.4 percent, indicative of a mature field.

 Greka processes its oil onsite at the Bell Lease.
 The processing and treatment facility consists of boilers, an oil-water separator, storage tanks, and pipelines both for gathering oil and gas from the wells and for sending it offsite.
 Gas from the field is used as a fuel onsite to heat oil in the tanks and power the pumping units, and some is sent by pipeline offsite.
 Sulfur is scrubbed from the gas prior to use.
 Oil leaves the field both by pipeline and by truck.
 Water separated from the oil is disposed by reinjection into the producing formation.

 In early 2012 the four operators with the most active wells on the field were Greka Energy, B.E.
 Conway, ERG, and Vintage Petroleum.